LimeChain/gosemble/docs/2-go-to-wasm.md

 *Non-goals*
 * Using more than one core.
-* Be efficient while using zillions of goroutines.
-However, good goroutine support is certainly a goal.
+* Be efficient while using zillions of *goroutines*.
+However, good *goroutine* support is certainly a goal.
 * Be as fast as `gc`.
 However, LLVM will probably be better at optimizing certain things so TinyGo might actually turn out to be faster for number crunching.
 * Be able to compile every Go program out there.